Palmer Mansion

 The Palmer Mansion was a large private home constructed 1882–1885 at 1350 N. Lake Shore Drive, Chicago, Illinois.
 Once the largest private residence in the city, it was located in the Near North Side neighborhood, facing Lake Michigan.
-It was designed by architects Henry Ives Cobb and Charles Sumner Frost of the firm Cobb and Frost and built for Bertha and Potter Palmer, a prominent local businessman responsible for much of the development of State Street.
+It was designed by architects Henry Ives Cobb and Charles Sumner Frost of the firm Cobb and Frost and built for Bertha and Potter Palmer, a local businessman responsible for much of the development of State Street.
 The construction of the mansion established the "Gold Coast" neighborhood, still one of the most affluent neighborhoods in Chicago.
 The home was demolished in 1950.

 History

 Construction

 At the time of the construction of the mansion, Potter Palmer was already responsible for much of the development of State Street.
 After the Great Chicago Fire of 1871, the buildings on State Street were destroyed, and Palmer was yet again responsible for its redevelopment.
 Construction on the mansion began in 1882, and its exterior work was completed in 1883.
-However, interior decoration would continue for another two years before the building was entirely complete.
+However, interior decoration continued for another two years before the building was entirely complete.

 Henry Ives Cobb and Charles Frost were chosen as the architects for the mansion.
 The interiors were completed under the direction of architect Joseph Lyman Silsbee.
 John Newquist, who had already worked with Palmer on numerous other constructions, was chosen as the contractor and stair constructor.
-Although it was originally budgeted at $90,000, after five years of construction, the mansion would cost the Palmers more than a million dollars.
+Although it was originally budgeted at $90,000, after five years of construction, the mansion cost the Palmers more than a million dollars.

 The Palmer Mansion was used for many social gatherings, including entertaining former U.S. President Ulysses S. Grant, during his visit to the city, and receptions during the 1893 World's Columbian Exposition for which Bertha Palmer was a major planner and booster.
 The Palmers also received many other guests, including: two other U. S. Presidents, James A. Garfield, though not at the Palmer Mansion if it was constructed in 1882–1883 as he was assassinated in 1881, and William McKinley; the Duke and Duchess of Veragua; the Prince of Wales, later to become King Edward VII; as well as the Spanish princess Infanta Eulalia.